 Innovating Purchases Made Via Cash in Japan

 For decades, the Japanese have been on the front lines of innovation.
-From their work on the Super-Kamiokande neutrino detector to the introduction of futuristic, intelligent toilets, Japan has been a driving force in electronics, computer science, global health and more.
-That is why — given the country’s history of envisioning and embracing new technologies — it is rather perplexing that a vast majority of Japanese citizens claim that they are uncomfortable using credit cards to shop online!
+From their work on the Super-Kamiokande neutrino detector, to the introduction of futuristic, intelligent toilets, Japan has been a driving force in electronics, computer science, global health and more.
+That is why — given the country’s history of envisaging and embracing new technologies — it is rather perplexing that a vast majority of Japanese citizens claim that they are uncomfortable using credit cards to shop online!

 Approximately 80 per cent of Japanese retail sales are made via cash purchases.
 According to an October 2018 Wired.com article, Why Japan is a Rare Holdout in Asia’s Cash-Free Future, it is a cultural thing.
 Cash has great traditional and sentimental value.
 It plays a ceremonial role that is central to Japanese life and customs.
 So, although other Asian countries are moving ahead without hesitation toward cashless economies, Japan has remained resistant to this change.
 Because of this resistance to a cash-free economy, new methods of enabling online transactions were needed.